upgradeQ/libre-macros/README.md

 To access global the state of script do it via `_G`, when you write x = 5, only that instance of `Console` will have it

+## Notes on exceptions and backups
+There might be exceptions in your code, it is recommended to add `print('start')` and `print('end')` statements to debug code in `Console`
+Make a backup of your scene collection.
+You can rename the script name from `console.lua` to something else if crashing on start.

+---
 # Auto run
 If you check `Auto run` then code from this console will be executed automatically when OBS starts